dyne/restroom-mw/docs/architecture.md

     onFinish --> [*]
 ```

-Each request made to a endpoint have this hooks.
+Each request made to a endpoint uses the follow hooks:

 #### onInit()

-Is executed at the very begin of the request.
-Is a good idea to write your setup logic here, if needed.
+It is executed at the very begin of the request.
+It is recommended to write your setup logic here, if needed.

 #### onBefore(zencode)

-Is executed just before the zenroom execution, but after that the contract is found.
-This stage is useful if you need to parse `Given` in your middleware
+It is executed just before the Zenroom execution, but after that the smart contract is found and read from the file.
+This stage is useful if you need to parse a `Given` statement (see [Zenroom documentation](https://dev.zenroom.org/#/pages/zencode) for reference) in your middleware.

 #### onSucess(result, zencode)

-If the execution have no errors, this hook is fired with the result and the contract as params, this is where you want to put your `Then` logic
+If the execution of Zenroom has completed with no errors, this hook is fired and prints the result and the contract as params, this is where you want to put your `Then` logic.

 #### onAfter(result, zencode)

-This stage is executed after the zenroom execution
+This stage is executed after Zenroom's execution.

 #### onError(errors, zencode)

-If there is some error in the execution contract, this hook is fired, that passes the errors in form of array of strings and the contract
+If there are errors in the execution of the smart contract, this hook will be fired and will return the errors in form of _array of strings_ along with the smart contract.

 #### onException(stderr)

-This is fired when something bad happens
+This is fired when something bad happens (_guru meditation #00000003_).

 #### onFinish()

-This is fired at the very end of the request, wich you want to use for clenup things
+This is fired at the very end of the execution, you may want to use to cleanup things.